 How Integrate.io Can Help

 To code or not to code, that is the question.
 With Integrate.io, you don't need to grapple with Pig, SQL, or Java code to fix bugs.
-Our cloud-based ETL platform allows you to execute basic and advanced transformations with ease.
+Our cloud-based ETL platform allows you to execute basic and advanced transformations efficiently.

 Integrate.io facilitates agility; with the platform, you can integrate multiple data sources and retrieve insights from your data in real-time.
-This means you can use reliable data to optimize your algorithms and achieve business agility.
+You can use reliable data to optimize your algorithms and achieve business agility.
 Another benefit?
 The right ETL platform can save you money on OpEx and CapEx costs.
 Integrate.io's solution is cloud-based, so you don't need to rely on IT talent to maintain expensive infrastructure.

 Finally, Integrate.io provides network, system, and physical security and is SOC2 compliant.
-Our physical infrastructure utilizes AWS technology and has accreditations for ISO 27001, Sarbanes-Oxley, PCI Level 1, and SOC 1 and SOC 2/SSAE 16/ISAE 3402.
+Our physical infrastructure utilizes AWS technology and has accreditations for ISO 27001, Sarbanes-Oxley, PCI Level 1, SOC 1, and SOC 2/SSAE 16/ISAE 3402.
 The platform also complies with the dictates of international privacy laws.